2015 Hooding Instructions for Students and Family

-MD/PhD students not hooded by their PhD dissertation advisor will be hooded by Eric Nestler, MD, PhD, MD/PhD Program Director.
+MD/PhD students not hooded by their PhD dissertation advisor will be hooded by Margaret H. Baron, MD, PhD, MD/PhD Program Director.

 Once you are on stage, walk up to your hooder and hand him/her your hood, then turn and face the audience while being hooded.
 After the hooding you may shake hands, receive your degree and walk off stage to return to your assigned seat.

 It is the Icahn School of Medicine at Mount Sinai's tradition for candidates who are graduating with a clinical degree (MD, MD/PhD and MD/MPH) to have the opportunity to be hooded by a member of their immediate family, should that person hold a clinical or graduate degree (MD or PhD).
 Only candidates graduating with a clinical degree may be hooded by an immediate family member.
 Only the following relationships will be considered immediate family members: spouse, parent, sibling, son or daughter.
 Please understand that all other relations are ineligible to hood graduates.